Laboratory 2: Timed Game

 Starting/Ending

-If an incorrect sequence is input, the game should stop immediately after the incorrect portion of the answer is entered (bumper is released without the pushbutton pressed), the terminal should display “INCORRECT!” and the BiColor LED should toggle on and off RED every 0.25 s.
-The player should also lose if they take more than 3 s to enter each successive bumper press when answering; also resulting in the BiColor LED blinking red.
-The 3 s counter should be reset after each successful bumper press.
-If the player successfully enters the full 10 element sequence, the program should print a congratulations/you win message and the BiColor LED should toggle on and off GREEN every 0.25 s.
+If an incorrect sequence is input, the game should stop immediately after the incorrect portion of the answer is entered, the terminal should display a corresponding mesasge and the BiColor LED should toggle on and off RED every 0.25 s.
+The player should also lose if they take more than 3 s to enter each successive bumper press when answering; also resulting in a message and the BiColor LED blinking red.
+The 3 s timeout counter should be reset after each successful bumper press.
+If the player successfully enters the full 5 element sequence, the program should print a congratulations message and the BiColor LED should toggle on and off GREEN every 0.25 s.
 The BiColor toggling should continue until the pushbutton is pressed to start a new round.

 Part A: (Class 1) Planning and Preparation